The `macro` tag provides what conveniences in template debugging and error troubleshooting?

-Anqi CMS template debugging and error troubleshooting:macroThe Unsung Hero of Labels
+Anqi CMS template debugging and error troubleshooting:macroThe Hero Behind the Label

-In the fast-paced digital age, the stable operation and efficient iteration of a website are the foundation of successful operation.English CMS as an enterprise-level content management system developed based on the Go language, with its high performance, high concurrency characteristics, and flexible template system, provides solid technical support for small and medium-sized enterprises and content operators.However, even the most powerful system is bound to encounter some tricky debugging problems during the actual template development and maintenance process.macroLabel.
+In the fast-paced digital age, the stable operation and efficient iteration of a website are the foundation of successful operation.AnQi CMS is an enterprise-level content management system based on the Go language, providing solid technical support for small and medium-sized enterprises and content operators with its high performance, high concurrency characteristics, and flexible template system.However, even the most powerful system is bound to encounter some tricky debugging problems during the actual template development and maintenance process.Today, let's delve deeply into a 'behind-the-scenes hero' in the Anqi CMS template system that seems to focus on code reuse, but actually shines in debugging and error troubleshooting——macro.

-In the template design of AnQi CMS, we have adopted a syntax similar to Django template engine, which makes front-end developers feel familiar.
-Among them,macroLabels allow developers to define reusable code snippets, just like functions in programming languages.It can accept parameters and render specific HTML structures based on these parameters.For example, you may have a scenario where you frequently need to display article cards, each card containing a title, thumbnail, description, and link.macro:
+In Anqi CMS template design, we have continued to use syntax similar to the Django template engine, which makes it close to familiar for partners familiar with front-end development.
+Among them,macroTags allow developers to define reusable code snippets, just like functions in programming languages.It can accept parameters and render specific HTML structures based on these parameters.For example, you might have a scenario where you frequently need to display article cards, each of which includes a title, thumbnail, description, and link.It's better to encapsulate this HTML in one place rather than repeating it everywheremacro:

 {% macro article_card(item) %}